webix-hub/docs/data/api/ui.datatable_onbeforeareaadd_event.md

 @template:	api_event
 @descr:
 The event can be blocked.
-Return false to block area adding
+Return false to block area adding.

 The properties of the area object are: